InformaticsMatters/dls-fragalysis-stack-openshift/README.md

 for example).

-Note: This is _work in progress_ and, at the moment, relies on changes to the Fragalysis Stack's `web` service that have not been published.
-Until this is resolved you will need the following images available: -
+Note: This is _work in progress_ and, at the moment, relies on changes to the Fragalysis Stack's `web` service that have not been propagated back to the original repository.
+Until then you will need the following images: -

 -   `docker build . -t informaticsmatters/fragalysis-backend:1.0.0`
-    from your `fragalysis-backend` working directory
+    from the working directory of the Informatics Matters fork of the `fragalysis-backend` repository
--   `docker build . -t informaticsmatters/fragalysis-stack:1.0.0`
+-   `docker build . -t informaticsmatters/fragalysis-stack:stable`
-    from your `fragalysis-stack` working directory
+    from the working directory of the Informatics Matters fork of the `fragalysis-stack` repository

--   `docker build . -t informaticsmatters/fragalysis-stack-media-loader:1.0.0`
+-   `docker build . -t informaticsmatters/fragalysis-stack-media-loader:stable`
-    from the `web-media-loader` directory
+    from the `images/web-media-loader` directory
--   `docker build . -t informaticsmatters/neo4j-data-loader:1.0.0`
+-   `docker build . -t informaticsmatters/neo4j-data-loader:stable`
-    from the `neo4j-data-loader` directory
+    from the `images/neo4j-data-loader` directory

 ## Deployment
 The deployment creates a `fragalysis-stack` project and the following